Wi-Fi 8: an invisible revolution...

 • Wi-Fi Alliance certification expected in 2028,

-• first Wi-Fi 8 client devices expected in early 2028,
+• first client Wi-Fi 8 devices anticipated in early 2028,

-• technological demonstrations planned as early as 2026 at major trade shows.
+• technology demonstrations planned as early as 2026 at major trade shows.

-👉 In the short term, Wi-Fi 7 remains the benchmark standard for modern deployments.
+👉 In the short term, Wi-Fi 7 remains the reference standard for modern deployments.

 👉 In the medium term, Wi-Fi 8 will establish itself in critical and complex environments.